awslabs/aws-iot-device-client/README.md

 ### Sample Fleet Provisioning Template

-Fleet Provisioning template is where you will define all of the resources and their properties which the Device Client will create while provisioning the device.
+A Fleet Provisioning template is a JSON document that uses parameters to describe the resources your device must use to interact with AWS IoT.
+When you use the Fleet Provisioning feature of the Device Client along with a template for your device, it automates the creation of these resources as part of the provisioning process.

 You can navigate to the *AWS IoT console -> Onboard -> Fleet Provisioning* Templates to create a Fleet Provisioning Template.